Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 >  depending on when you would notice the change.
 Protection against
 >  this is quite simple - it is enough to monitor changes in the payout
 >  address and owner key using data available on the FIX network.
 This
->  feature is implemented in DMT under the **Get status** button.
+>  feature is implemented in FIXMT under the **Get status** button.
 If
 >  there is a change in relation to the data stored in the
 >  configuration, a warning will be displayed.
 If something like that
 >  happens, you must immediately generate a new ProRegTx transaction
 >  with a new set of keys.

 #### Step 1.
 Select the masternode you want to migrate
-You do this in the main DMT window.
+You do this in the main FIXMT window.

 #### Step 2.
 Start _Masternode migration wizard_
-Do it by clicking the **Send ProRegTx** button on the bottom right of the main DMT window.
+Do it by clicking the **Send ProRegTx** button on the bottom right of the main FIXMT window.

 ![Start wizard](img/dmn/start-wizard.png)

 > Note, the **Send ProRegTx** button is only visible if the DIP3
 > parameter is active.
 If you are sure that this is the case and the
-> button is still not visible, make DMT to establish the connection with
+> button is still not visible, make FIXMT to establish the connection with
 > the FIX network to force it to read the current network parameters.
 > You can do this by clicking the **Check FIX Network Connection**
 > toolbar button.